fastoch/Zen_zsh_config/README.md

 But in this zsh config, we will use **Powerlevel10k**.

 Before we can install it however, we need to get a nerd font set up on our system.
 We will use the **JetBrainsMono** Nerd Font.

-To install it on Fedora, we need to:
-- enable the COPR repo: `sudo dnf copr enable che/nerd-fonts`
+## If you're using Ghostty as your terminal application

-- install the fonts: `sudo dnf install jetbrains-mono-nerd-fonts jetbrains-mononl-nerd-fonts`
+To set JetBrains Mono as the default font in **Ghostty**, you generally do not need to do anything since JetBrains Mono is the embedded default font.

-@3/17
+@4/17